speegled/SpongeBob/README.md

 # SpongeBob

-Transcript of SpongeBob SquarePants, as found on [SpongeBob Fandom](https://spongebob.fandom.com)
+Transcript of SpongeBob SquarePants, as found on [SpongeBob Fandom](https://spongebob.fandom.com), and IMDB ratings of each episode.

 To install: